uoftwebloggingclub/uoftwebloggingclub.neocities.org/resources.md

 ## RSS

 The most important feature of your site if you want consistent readers!
 RSS allows a program called an *RSS Reader* to automatically check for updates without going through the effort of visiting individual sites!
-Its also what our syndication pipeline (for example, the [Recent Feeds section](/) on the main page).
+Its also used in our syndication pipeline (for example, the [Recent Feeds section](/) on the main page).

 -  [A Gentle Intro to RSS](https://derekkedziora.com/blog/rss-guide) - some motivation for RSS vs regular recommendation algorithms